Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 ### Learning Journey

 Keyme Shop is a reflection of my journey at Developers Institute.
 This project allowed me to delve into the world of e-commerce, building my own online shop from the ground up.
-Through its development, I gained invaluable experience in utilizing ReactJS for a responsive and interactive front-end, integrating secure payment processing with Stripe, and managing APIs with Begin.
+Through its development, I gained invaluable experience in utilising ReactJS for a responsive and interactive front-end, integrating secure payment processing with Stripe, and managing APIs with Begin.

 The process of crafting Keyme Shop taught me the importance of attention to detail, the significance of user experience, and the art of blending aesthetics with functionality.
 Building an online shop from scratch was not just a technical endeavor; it was a journey of creativity, problem-solving, and continuous learning.